IBM/spectrum-installs/wmla/1.2.2/README.md

 Follow the steps below to download and prepare these files.

+If both *ANACONDA_LOCAL_CHANNEL* and *ANACONDA_AIRGAP_INSTALL* are enabled, airgap install method will be used to create the conda environments, and not the local conda channel.

 #### 4.4.1.
 Install OS packages

 Check if the OS packages required by WMLA are already installed on the servers, and if not install them either from local repository or by downloading and installing them manually.